 Notwithstanding, as a dog hath a day, so may I perchance have time to declare it in deeds.
 [Princess Elizabeth, 1550]

 Phrase put on the dog "get dressed up" (1934) may look back to the stiff stand-up shirt collars that in the 1890s were the height of male fashion (and were known as dog-collars from at least 1883), with reference to collars worn by dogs.
 The common Spanish word for "dog," perro, also is a mystery word of unknown origin, perhaps from Iberian.
-A group of Slavic "dog" words (Old Church Slavonic pisu, Polish pies, Serbo-Croatian pas) likewise are of unknown origin.
+A group of Slavic "dog" words (Old Church Slavonic pisu, Polish pies, Serbo-Croatian pas) likewise is of unknown origin.

 "to track like a dog," 1510s, see dog (n.).
 Related: Dogged; dogging.